Learning Password Best Practices Through In-Task Instruction: Discussion

 \textbf{Brief guidance.} Use short, specific messages when speed and low burden are priorities.
 Tie each prompt to a single rule and present one prompt at a time.
 Provide a clear success indicator once the requirement is met.

-\textbf{Detailed guidance.} Use compact explanations when the goal includes short-term understanding in addition to correction.
+\textbf{Detailed guidance.} Use compact explanations when the goal includes short-term understanding of selected rules in addition to correction.
 Pair the explanation with the concrete instruction, and allow users to reopen the same guidance within the session without leaving the task.

 \textbf{Interactive acknowledgment guidance.} Require active engagement when completeness at the point of creation is essential.
 Because such engagement adds effort, use it sparingly.
 A staged strategy can be useful: require acknowledgment after repeated violations, and relax it once consistent compliance is observed.